 Article 15 of the Constitution of the Russian Federation says that the provisions of an international agreement prevail over the provisions of national laws.
-That is why after Russia's WTO entry, WTO regulations will be directly included in Russia's legal system.
-This in turn will provoke the emergence of a sui generis two-tier legal system in foreign trade where national regulations disagree with WTO regulations.
+That is why after Russia's WTO entry, WTO regulations have been directly included in Russia's legal system.
+Such legislation system could generate a problem of the emergence of a sui generis two-tier legal system in foreign trade where national regulations disagree with WTO regulations.

-Russia's accession to the WTO requires that all fundamental WTO principles and rules become enforceable, including the following:
+Russia's accession to the WTO required that all fundamental WTO principles and rules become enforceable, including the following:

-- mutual most-favoured-nation treatment in trade relations; - mutual national treatment of foreign commodities and services; - using mainly tariff methods of trade regulation; - abandoning quantitative and other limitations; - transparency of trade policies; and - resolving trade disputes through consultations and negotiations.
+- mutual most-favoured-nation treatment in trade relations; - mutual national treatment of foreign commodities and services: - using mainly tariff methods of trade regulation; - abandoning quantitative and other limitations; - transparency of trade policies; and - resolving trade disputes through consultations and negotiations.